 Onward and upward

 With the workforce evolving quickly, it’s not enough to just remove the office and CTRL+C, CTRL+V the existing approach.
-While embracing remote work with open arms, we should also have a critical eye for enduring that we truly create the best possible outcomes for both individuals and companies.
+While embracing remote work with open arms, we should also have a critical eye for ensuring that we truly create the best possible outcomes for both individuals and companies.
 Perhaps if we were more open to address some of these problems at the root instead of putting perk bandaids on top, we’d have to worry less about how to motivate, keep, or engage remote employees.

 To summarize, if you’re building a remote team or company, consider how you can introduce more givers or encourage giving behavior.
 Consider how you can design flexible working practices or rather, restructure the “game” so that its oriented to achieve the best outcomes that are best for all (ie: find the right Nash equilibrium).
 Finally, consider that everyone is unique, but your remote team or company may over-index in certain tendencies.
 Acknowledge this and enable your team to thrive by supporting their affinity to specific expectations or assisting them to harness their unique strengths.